 b.
 In the event of the Police requiring data they must supply the appropriate Data Protection form.

-a.
 The following guidelines will be adhered to in relation to disclosure of data:

-- Will be in line with the above objectives.
+a.
+Will be in line with the above objectives.

-- Will be controlled under the supervision of the Head of Security Services or his/her deputy.
+b.
+Will be controlled under the supervision of the Head of Security Services or his/her deputy.

-- A log book/sheet will be maintained itemising the date, time(s) and data passed to an investigating officer together with the reason for the disclosure.
+c.
+A log book/sheet will be maintained itemising the date, time(s) and data passed to an investigating officer together with the reason for the disclosure.

-- The method of disclosing data should be secure to ensure they are only seen by the intended recipient.
+i.
+The appropriate disclosure documentation from the Police will be filed for future reference. ii.
+The method of disclosing data should be secure to ensure they are only seen by the intended recipient.

 b.
 Any other requests for data should be routed via the Head of Security Services or his/her Deputy, as disclosure of these may be unfair to the individuals concerned or fall outside the Codes of Practice.